EU leaders announce further sanctions against Russia | DW | 24.02.2022

 European Union leaders have agreed to a sweeping second set of sanctions against Russia at an emergency meeting of the bloc in Brussels Thursday evening.

-"These sanctions cover the financial sector, the energy and transport sectors, dual-use goods as well as export controls and export financing, visa policy, additional listings of Russian Individuals and new listing criteria," the European Union said in a statement.
+The export ban would "hit the oil sector by making it impossible for Russia to upgrade its refineries," von der Leyen said.
+The EU was also banning the sale of aircrafts and equipment to Russian airlines, she added.

+The visa restrictions will see diplomats and business people no longer having privileged access to the European Union.

-The EU leaders said new sanctions would have "massive and severe consequences" for Russia.
-European Council President Charles Michel posted the statement after Thursday's summit, calling the measures a response to "Russia's unprovoked and unjustified military aggression against Ukraine."
+European Council President Charles Michel said the measures would have "massive and severe consequences" for Russia in response to the "unprovoked and unjustified military aggression against Ukraine."

-The sanctions, which come after Russia invaded Ukraine Thursday morning, had been billed by the EU's foreign policy chief Josep Borell earlier on Thursday as "one of the harshest packages of sanctions we have ever implemented."
+The sanctions, which come after Russia invaded Ukraine Thursday morning, had been billed by the EU's foreign policy chief Josep Borell as "one of the harshest packages of sanctions we have ever implemented."

 The EU approved a first round of sanctionsafter Russia recognized two separatist breakaway regions in eastern Ukraine on Tuesday.
 Those sanctions, which went into effect Wednesday, mainly took aim at Russian banks and lawmakers.